Skip to Main Content

 AInspector Firefox Extension

 The AInspector tool is a free sidebar utility on Firefox that provides a summary of violations divided by WCAG rule category.
-It also maps the violated WCAG guideline with information about why/how it is violating the rule.
-Users can drill down further by selecting the element and displaying the related HTML code in the bottom part of the screen.
-AInspector was developed at University of Illinois.
+It maps the violated WCAG guideline to the suggested violation.
+AInspector was developed at the University of Illinois (UIUC).

 Online Web Accessibility Evaluation Tool (WAVE)